-We are producing EWA (Early Watch Alerts) for SAP business object system through our newly installed SAP Solution Manager 7.2 which always complaining about our installed verion of SAP BO is old and support will be ending soon for OS and DB 🙁
+We are creating EWA (Early Watch Alerts) for SAP business object system using our recently installed SAP Solution Manager 7.2, which is always screaming that our installed version of SAP BO is outdated and support for OS and DB will be ending soon 🙁

-Now let me walk you through that how we achieved this?
+Now, let me walk you through how we accomplished this.

-In next step we installed new version of SAP business objects system creating cluster as below
+In the following step, we installed a new version of the SAP business objects system, creating a cluster as seen below.

-Second server is like and additional application instance of other SAP applications – containing Tomcat and BusinessObjects
+The second server functions similarly to an additional application instance of other SAP applications – it has Tomcat and BusinessObjects.

-We started exporting objects from our existing SAP Business Objects system using LCM tool and storing in to common share location where we can access files to import in targeted system using LCM
+We began by exporting items from our old SAP Business Objects system using the LCM tool and putting them in a shared share location from which we could retrieve files to import into the targeted system using the LCM tool.

-If you have CTS+ configured for SAP business Objects you can add new system as target system
+If you have CTS+ configured for SAP business Objects you can add a new system as the target system.

 Objects to export and import